Richard Goode, piano

 Richard Goode

-Richard Goode has been hailed for music-making of tremendous emotional power, depth, and expressiveness, and has been acknowledged worldwide as one of today’s leading interpreters of Classical and Romantic music.
-In regular performances with the major orchestras, recitals in the world’s music capitals, masterclasses in person or online, and through his extensive and acclaimed Nonesuch recordings, he has won a large and devoted following.
+Richard Goode has been hailed for music-making of tremendous emotional power, depth, and expressiveness, and has been acknowledged worldwide as a leading interpreter of Classical and Romantic music.
+In performances with the major orchestras, recitals in the world’s music capitals, and through his acclaimed Nonesuch recordings, he has won a large and devoted following.

-He is married to the violinist Marcia Weinfeld, and, when the Goodes are not on tour, they and their collection of some 5,000 volumes live in New York City.
+Goode served, together with Mitsuko Uchida, as co-artistic director of the Marlboro Music School and Festival in Marlboro, VT, from 1999 through 2013.
+In fall 2021, Goode joined the Peabody Conservatory as Distinguished Artist Faculty.
+He is married to the violinist Marcia Weinfeld, and when the Goodes are not on tour, they and their collection of some 5,000 volumes live in New York City.

 "One of America's most singularly gifted pianists" - The Baltimore Sun